harbik/scot/src/models/cam02/README.md

 # CIECAM02 Color Model

-This is a complex model, and has many complex input and output parameters.
+This is a complex model, with many complex input and output parameters.
+Below is a summary of them; for a more comprehensive overview see ["Color Appearance Models" by Mark D. Fairchild][FAIRCHILD2013] and ["CIECAM02 and Its Recent Developments" by Luo et all.][CIECAM02LUO]

-The output of the model are six color appearance attributes, or color correlates, described by [By Luo et all in "CIECAM02 and Its Recent Developments"][CIECAM02LUO] as follows:
+The output of the model are six color appearance attributes, or color correlates, described by Luo as follows:

 <blockquote>